yoctoyotta1024/PerformanceTestingCLEO/docs/source/usage/perftests.rst

 You can build and compile this example from the root of your performance_testing_cleo directory first by building and compiling the exectuabel for a build of your choice (serial, openmp, cuda or threads).

-E.g. For a serial build;
+E.g. For a serial build of the colls0d example (see also thermo2d):

 #.
 Build and compile:

    .. code-block:: console